Cashing In On The White House Connection: It's Not Just Hunter Biden

 President Trump has vigorously sought to raise questions about Hunter Biden's activities.
 In fact, Trump's attempts to pressure Ukraine to investigate the younger Biden are at the center of the current impeachment inquiry against him.

 But Trump has relatives making business deals too.
-Trump has never really separated himself from his family's business, the Trump Organization, which is run by his sons Eric and Donald Junior, and the family has frequently been accused of seeking to profit off the presidency.
+Trump has never really separated himself from his family's business, the Trump Organization, which is run by his sons, Eric and Donald Jr., and the family has frequently been accused of seeking to profit off the presidency.

 The Trumps' business dealings are even more questionable, Zelizer says, because Trump's daughter Ivanka and son-in-law, Jared Kushner, actually work in the White House.

 "Billy Carter was not in the White House.
-He was not making decisions with the president, and that was the case with Neil Bush too.
+He was not making decisions with the president, and that was the case with Neil Bush, too.
 So what we're talking about now is fundamentally different," Zelizer says.